rakib91221/ComfyUI-SpectralVAEDetailer/README.md

 - Improve perceived micro-detail by projecting a single, low-cost UNet “denoised” estimate back into the latent and selectively reinjecting high-frequency structure.
 - Provide an optional, dedicated CFG-delta injection path so CFG can influence the final latent adjustment in a controlled way.

-(Demo images coming shortly.)
+View [related thread on Reddit](https://reddit.com/r/StableDiffusion/comments/1pucj4g/spectral_vae_detailer_new_way_to_squeeze_out_more/) for demo images.

 It was specifically designed to boost photorealism in SDXL.
-Demo images generated with Snakebite 2.4 Turbo.
+Demo images generated with [Snakebite 2.4 Turbo](https://civitai.com/models/2068592/snakebite-2).
 If you're using a different checkpoint or VAE, you may need to tweak the parameters for best results.

+💡 **Important:** If the effect is too strong, please check `example_workflows` for recommended presets!

+---

 ## How it works (high level)